Joaxin/PinsfloraLangs/jp/jp-introduction.md

 | t | d | た \(ta\) → だ \(**da**\), つ \(tsu\) → づ \(**zu**\)\* |
 | h | b | は \(ha\) → ば \(**ba**\) |

-Putting this little circle \(called Handakuten\) at the upper right corner changes the pronunciation of Hiragana in the following way:
+Putting this small circle゜ \(called Handakuten\) at the upper right corner changes the pronunciation of Hiragana h group in the following way:

 | Sound | Sound with ゜ | Example |
 | :--- | :--- | :--- |
 | h | p | は \(ha\) → ぱ \(**pa**\) |

 Putting っ \(small tsu\) between two Hiraganas doubles the letter right after っ and introduces a short pause between two sounds.
-Examples:
+When you see this，it means you have to hold the next consonant longer than normal, Examples:

 | Without っ | With っ |
 | :--- | :--- |